170%

 Intervention: Jason focused the roadmap on validation gaps, reliability checks, and process changes that increased release confidence.

-Outcome: Canary adoption climbed from 27% to 68%, auto-rollback usage rose from 2% to 15%, and Block sustained 99.90% reliability during major vendor outages.
+Outcome: Canary adoption climbed from 27% to 68%, auto-rollback usage rose from 2% to 15%, and SEV0/1 incident counts remained historically low.

 Context: Meta needed internal tooling to support rapid growth and hiring at scale.